 True barrels like ours are held together by pressure not glue or nails, if you do not cure your barrel the spigot will be lose and it will leak on you until it swells from the spirit.
 Since the wood absorbs some of this curing it also helps make certain you lose less the first few uses.

 Barrels are best kept in a cool environment away from direct sunlight.
 If you live in an extremely dry climate you may want to wipe it with a damp cloth once a week to help hydrate from the outside as well, helping to lessen evaporation.
-Make sure you keep water in them if you are not aging spirits so they stay together.
+Make sure you keep water in them if you are not aging spirits so they stay cured.
+If you do store it with water then be sure to use a campden tablet to prevent mold.
+We sell them on our site.

 First these look way too cool to keep hidden away in a fridge or freezer.
 But secondly and more importantly when you put wood in a cold environment you increase the likelihood for bacteria or mold growth.
 Lastly warmth helps speed the aging process so cold slows it down.